music-suite/music-suite/docs/src/User-Guide.md

 Computer music systems such as [Max](https://cycling74.com/) or [SuperCollider](https://supercollider.github.io/) often a notion of *signals* or *generators* for the purpose of describing real-time audio or video.
 These signals are highly optimized and typically use fixed sample rates to obtain predictable performance on standard hardware.
 While the signals in Music Suite can be used for audio synthesis, they are not primarily optimized for this behavior.

 In signal processing terms, we can think of them as *control signals*.
-Up to performance, everything you already know about signals maths or DSP system should apply, however.
+Up to performance and sampling, everything you already know about signals from acoustics or DSP should apply.

-### Constant values
+### Basic signals

 The simplest signal is a constant value.
 We can define this like this: